the-turing-way/the-turing-way/book/website/collaborating_github/reviewing-contributions.md

 - Rebase and merge- Rebases all commits individually to base branch before merging.
 In the prompt message, the maintainer can provide a merge message along with comments(if any) and then press the “confirm merge” button.

-## Guidelines for Review Process and Maintainance
+## Guidelines for Review Process and Maintenance
 For project collaboration on GitHub, it is very important to follow certain guidelines and best practices while maintaining a particular project.
 A [Code of Conduct](https://help.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project) is provided in every project which must be followed while collaborating.
 A good example of the same is the [Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md) for _The Turing Way_ project.
 These guidelines become extremely important when the collaboration is done remotely on any project where the contributors and the maintainers might experience communication gaps due to various reasons.
 In such situations, contributing and maintenance can be done smoothly by the help of the following: